cirthix/T221_DLDVI_ADAPTER/readme.txt

 The 'Outputs' directory contains all information needed to create or debug one.

-There have been minimal (cosmetic) changes from the actual production run.
+There have been minimal (mostly cosmetic) changes from the actual production run due some file conversion and cleanup.

 See 'LICENSE.TXT' for license information.